Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Second order dissipative hydrodynamics based on quasiparticle model

 In Fig.~\ref{pLpT}, we analyze the pressure anisotropy of the medium, which is defined as

 for the various temperature forms of $\tau_R$.
 Here $P_L, P_T$ refer to the longitudinal, transverse pressures respectively.
-The effect of pressure anisotropy is observed to be high during the initial times when compared to later times.
-The impact of $P_L/P_T$ is large for $\tau_R=3 (\eta/s)/T$, while it is the lowest for $\tau_R= (\eta/s)/T$.
-We plot the evolution corresponding to $\tau_R = 0.25$ fm/c for comparison.
-We observe that the pressure anisotropy is large for this constant value of $\tau_R$ compared to the temperature dependent cases considered.
-Moreover, we have found that cavitation scenario- effective longitudinal pressure becoming zero and thus stopping the validity of hydrodynamical model, is avoided for the different $\tau_R$ considered here.
+It can be seen that, as $\tau_R$ increases to $3(\eta/s)/T$, the ratio $P_L/P_T$ becomes negative causing cavitation in the medium and this stops the validity of hydrodynamics.
+For $\tau_R = 3(\eta/s)/T$, we plot the curve only till pressure anisotropy approaches zero and it is observed that this occurs within a very small time of $1$ fm/c.
+In the same figure, we plot $P_L/P_T$ for the constant value, $\tau_R = 0.15$ fm/c and it is observed that cavitation scenario is not present for this particular case for the initial condition considered.
+However, cavitation can arise in the system even for very small values of temperature independent relaxation times greater than $0.15$ fm/c.
+For instance, we can observe cavitation for $\tau_R = 0.25$ fm/c (value taken in Ref.~\cite{Bhadury:2020ivo}), around $0.$ fm/c for the initial conditions taken in this work.

 We now turn our attention towards the limiting values of relaxation times possible in such an application of the formalism to heavy ion collisions by looking to the rate of temperature variation of the fireball as it evolves.
 We plot the rate of change of temperature as a function of proper time for different $\tau_R$ as shown in Fig.~\ref{dT}.
 We observe that the slope of temperature evolution crosses the line $T'[\tau]=0$ as we increase the value of $\tau_R$.
-This indicates that, when $\tau_R$ is large, the system undergoes reheating as it expands, which is an unphysical scenario in relativistic heavy ion collisions and should be avoided.
-It can be seen that, when the form of $\tau_R$ is taken as $8(\eta/s)/T$, $T'[\tau]$ crosses zero at $\tau \sim 2$ fm/c.
-Similarly, reheating can be observed when a temperature independent constant value of $\tau_R = 0.5$ fm/c is considered.
+This indicates that, when $\tau_R$ is large, the system undergoes reheating as it expands.
+Reheating of the fireball is an unphysical scenario in relativistic heavy ion collisions, since it is expected that the temperature of QGP has to decrease monotonically during its expansion~\cite{Muronga:2001zk,Baier:2006um}.
+This reheating can be observed for $\tau_R > 8(\eta/s)/T$ and for the constant values greater than $0.5$ fm/c.
+It can be seen that, for $\tau_R = 8(\eta/s)/T$ and $0.5$ fm/c, $T'[\tau]$ crosses zero around $\tau = 2$ fm/c.

+Next, we compare the evolution of viscous quantities obtained within EQPM with another standard hydrodynamic framework.
+We take the second order dissipative hydrodynamics described in Ref.~\cite{Muronga:2003ta} for this analysis.
+Within this framework, the evolution equations for viscous quantities ($\pi$ and $\Pi$) in Bj\"orken flow are given by